Battle of Cirta: Battle of the Great Plains

 When word of the defeat reached Carthage there was panic, with some wanting to renew the peace negotiations.
 The Carthaginian Senate also heard demands for Hannibal's army to be recalled.
-A decision was reach to fight on with locally available resources.
+A decision was reached to fight on with locally available resources.
 A force of 4,000 Iberian warriors arrived in Carthage; their strength was exaggerated to 10,000 to maintain morale.
 Hasdrubal raised further local troops with whom to reinforce the survivors of Utica.
 Syphax remained loyal and joined Hasdrubal with what was left of his army.
 The combined force is estimated at 30,000 and they established a strong camp on a flat plain by the Bagradas River known as the Great Plains within 30–50 days of the defeat at Utica.
 This was near modern Souk el Kremis and about 120 km from Utica.

 Hearing of this, Scipio immediately marched most of his army to the scene.
 The size of his army is not known, but it was outnumbered by the Carthaginians.
 A sufficient force was left to hold the Roman camps and to continue the siege of Utica.
 After several days of skirmishing both armies committed to a pitched battle.
 Upon being charged by the Romans and Masinissa's Numidians all of those Carthaginians who had been involved in the debacle at Utica turned and fled; morale had not recovered.
 Only the Iberians stood and fought.
 They were enveloped by the well-drilled Roman legions and wiped out.
 Hasdrubal fled to Carthage, where he was demoted and exiled.

 The majority of the Romans remained in the area under Scipio, devastating the countryside and capturing and sacking many towns.
 They then moved to Tunis, which had been abandoned by the Carthaginians and was only 39 km from the city of Carthage.
 In desperation the Carthaginian Senate recalled both Hannibal and Mago from Italy, and entered into peace negotiations with Scipio.
 Meanwhile, Masinissa's Numidians had pursued their fleeing countrymen under Syphax; accompanied by part of the Roman force, under Laelius.
 The historian Peter Edwell comments that this was a high-risk enterprise.